js7558/pyBinance/README.md

 The values passed into the API call are checked against this definition via the validateParams method for each call to avoid unnecessary sending of requests.
 Extensive use of python logging to help with diagnostics.

-To keep things simple, most methods just take a python dictionary as their only argument.
+To keep things simple, most methods just take a python dictionary (I called it queryParams in most of the examples and test scripts but the name doesn't matter) as their only argument.
 The keys in this dictionary correspond to the inputs specified in the Binance API documentation (symbol, quantity, price, timestamp, etc).
 The intent here was to make it possible to refer primarily to the Binance API documentation for specifying inputs for API calls.
 Passing them in a dictionary makes the order they are specified in unimportant.